 You may have already heard that a 170-metre section of the Delta Nature Reserve boardwalk was realigned as part of the project, opening to the public in December 2020.
 Maybe you’ve already visited it.
 The new alignment makes features such as the hardhack meadow more accessible and includes four new viewing platforms and four new memorial benches.
 The realignment provides space for a new vehicle ramp connection between Highway 91 and the Nordel Way Interchange.

 We’re excited to watch this project progress and will continue to update you through our social media platforms, including Flickr, where we are regularly posting images in our Highway 91/17 Upgrades Project album.
+We are also sharing drone flyover videos to show progress.
+Here is a look at the project as of September 2021:

 You can also keep informed about any project-related traffic impacts by checking DriveBC events pages: